tgfrerer/island/plan.md

   declared with miplevels.
 If it is not declared with mip levels, no mipmap chain is generated.

-- shader error reporting is pretty robust
+- shader error reporting is pretty robust - you get file name, line number plus a context printout if a shader fails compilation.

+- shader includes (and includes watching) is working great.
+If a shader or an included shader file is updated and saved, all dependent pieplines are recreated automatically.

 - Automatic allocation of resources works - first all declarations of the resource are collected, then combined, then resources are allocated so